 Make sure, however, that you set a timer and get back to work after those 15 or 20 minutes; if you’re not careful, it is very easy to let that 15 minutes morph in to 30 minutes, 45 minutes, an hour…

 Continue these steps, allowing yourself breaks, until the end of your workday.
 When you remove all of these extra distractions, I’m willing to bet you’ll surprise yourself with the amount of work you accomplish throughout the day.

 And do you know what that means?
 You have more time at home to hang with your family, sit quietly with a good book, head to the gym, or whatever else you would like to do for play.

 So that’s it for week three.
 Turn off those distractions, and surprise yourself with your productivity.
 Good luck!

-How do you avoid distractions at work?
+How do you avoid distractions and increase productivity at work?
 What are your special tips or tricks?
 Let me know below, I’d love to hear them!

 Did you find this post helpful?
 Do you know someone else who is would love to avoid distractions and increase productivity?
 Please share this with them – share buttons are below!